Aziyo Biologics (NASDAQ:AZYO) Announces Quarterly Earnings Results

-Aziyo Biologics (NASDAQ:AZYO) released its earnings results on Sunday.
-The company reported ($0.57) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.50) by ($0.07), MarketWatch Earnings reports.
+Aziyo Biologics (NASDAQ:AZYO) released its quarterly earnings results on Sunday.
+The company reported ($0.57) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.50) by ($0.07), MarketWatch Earnings reports.

-Separately, Zacks Investment Research lowered shares of Aziyo Biologics from a “buy” rating to a “hold” rating in a report on Wednesday, February 17th.
-One analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
-The company presently has a consensus rating of “Buy” and an average target price of $19.20.
+Separately, Zacks Investment Research cut Aziyo Biologics from a “buy” rating to a “hold” rating in a report on Wednesday, February 17th.
+One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company.
+The stock currently has a consensus rating of “Buy” and an average target price of $19.20.

 Aziyo Biologics, Inc, a regenerative medicine company, focuses on the development of regenerative medical products to address the implantable electronic device/cardiovascular, orthopedic/spinal repair, and soft tissue reconstruction markets.
 It offers CanGaroo, a biological envelope that remodels into vascularized tissue for the long-term pocket protection of certain cardiac and neurostimulator implantable electronic devices; and ProxiCor, Tyke, and VasCure, which are a portfolio of extracellular matrices that retain the natural composition of collagen, growth factors, and proteins for use in vascular and cardiac repair, and pericardial closure.